Magic-Abracadabra/Forever-Progression/README.md

 * You are going to migrate your device, and you find your local player has saved your progression or some other interaction history elsewhere, fragmented in a mess ִֶָ𓂃 ࣪˖ ִֶָ་༘࿐ (you don't even sure if you are copying the right files because they are black-boxes)
 * You are listening to a deep talk, but something interrupt you.
 You don't have time or even forget to save your progression manually.
 This situation has troubled you for a long time.
 # What this project offers?
-Tradition files only record facts loyally, but what do it mean to me?
+Tradition files only record facts with raw media files loyally, but what do it mean to me?
 I have interacted with it, and how can I see my bond with it safely?
 Can I leave something only belong to me on it?

-Starting from this, New File Extensions .dc* are created, where dc means *decentralized*.
+Starting from this, this project integrates your files with the bonds between the files and you into one single file.
+New File Extensions .dc* are created, where dc means *decentralized*.
 <img width="462.5" height="618.5" alt="image" src="https://github.com/user-attachments/assets/bbc6ffe4-c7f1-43c2-a0f4-6640cf31c25b" />

 As you wish, migrating with just one single file that evidenced your existence is enough.
 Just carry this .dc* file to seamlessly resume playback on any device equipped with VLC and the project script, without requiring an internet connection or having to manage a clutter of scattered files.
 One single file is sufficient.